shakes76/PatternAnalysis-2024/recognition/GFNet-47438886/README.md

 - `train.py`: This file contains the code used to train, validate and test the GFNet model.
 The best model is also saved to be used in inference if desired.
 Relevant plots are also generated here.
 - `predict.py`: This file contains the code used to run inference on the trained model on unseen test data.
 - `utils.py`: This file contains utility functions useful across the multiple files.
 Specifically, functions to get the current device and also dataset root.
+-  `requirements.txt`: This file contains the list of dependencies and their versions

 ### Running the Algorithm
 1. Clone the repository: